A semigroup with linearithmic Dehn function: Semi-Thue system with derivational complexity in the class

 \subsection{Working principle}

-The idea of the system is to ``emulate" a Turing machine, which computes the logarithm of a number given in unary form.
+The system is designed to ``emulate" a Turing machine, where the working head shuttles on the tape and computes the logarithm of a number given in unary form.
+The working head $h_i$ has three possible memory states: $i=0,1,2$ and moves from left to right, while the auxiliary head $c$ is moving from right to left, all according to the rules described above.

-Let us demonstrate this idea on the ``main case" example: consider a word $w h_0 \underbrace{11\dots 1}_{n\text{ times}} w$.
+Let us first demonstrate this idea on the key example: consider a word $w h_0 \underbrace{11\dots 1}_{n\text{ times}} w$.
 Starting here, by the rules \eqref{eq: heads_move} the head moves from left to right, changing its index, in the process replacing each \emph{odd} symbol 1 with symbol 0: the heads $h_0$ and $h_2$ replace 1 with 0 ($1 \to \ol{0}$), while $h_1$ keeps it ($1 \to \ol{1}$).
-The head's index changes like this: $h_0 \to h_1 \to h_2 \to h_1 \to \dots$, a change happens at each met 1 (each head ``goes through" zeroes without changing).
+The head symbol changes in the following way: $h_0 \to h_1 \to h_2 \to h_1 \to \dots$, a change happens at each met 1 (each head ``goes through" zeroes without changing).
 This movement continues until the head meets the right wall.
 So, in the beginning the transformations carry out like this:

 (an example for even $n$, if $n$ was odd, then the last symbols would be $\ol{0}h_1w$).

 Then, following \eqref{eq: heads_to_c}, the head changes to the cleaning head $c$, which by \eqref{eq: c_move} proceeds to move from right to left, ``unmarking" the digits (replacing $\ol{0}$ with 0 and $\ol{1}$ with 1).
 After meeting the left wall, by \eqref{eq: c_to_h} the head changes to $h_0$.
 The previous sequence continues as follows: